kevinolega/callcentertrainingtips/_posts/2015-09-17-learning-steps.md

 You know that you know.
 You can use the skill but this requires some to a large amount of mental focus or concentration.

-<em>An example is doing something you haven’t memorized or are reading, a script for example, from your phone.
+*An example is doing something you haven’t memorized or are reading, a script for example, from your phone.
 The words are sometimes mumbled, you sound unsure, you can say it.
-Most of it at least it’s not perfect and some people might say it’s passable.</em>
+Most of it at least it’s not perfect and some people might say it’s passable.*

 After you get to competence it will take some time but eventually, you'll reach mastery.